-Entities receiving SHSP funds to create a plan (EOP, annex, SOP, etc.) must validate the plan through no less than a table top level exercise.
-The exercise must be facilitated and documented using the HSEEP process, and the After-Action Report and Improvement Plan submitted to the State Exercise Officer.
+Entities receiving SHSP funds to create a plan (EOP, annex, SOP, etc.) must validate the plan through no less than a table top-level exercise.
+The exercise must be facilitated and documented using the HSEEP process, and the After-Action Report and Improvement Plan submitted to MT DES.